 A female Olive-backed Sunbird that Holli and I saw.
 As normal, I took the photo, she identified it.
 It was only about 10 cm long.

-The Hiap Joo bakery is meant to be the best local bakery around – it’s in all of the travel guides.
+The Hiap Joo bakery is meant to be the best local bakery in Johor Bahru – it’s in all of the travel guides.
 We decided that it was worth the short walk to get some of their famous coconut buns and red bean buns.

 After waiting in line for ages we were severely disappointed by the buns.

-As you can see, they were just normal white buns stuffed with a hideously sweet mixture of coconut and sugar.
+As you can see, they were just normal white buns stuffed with a very sweet mixture of coconut and sugar.
 We had to scrape most of the coconut and red bean filling out of them to be able to stomach them.
-They weren’t even made at the bakery, but instead trucked in.

-The samosas were less of a disappointment.
+samosas (edit. a reader told me that they’re actually curry puffs) were much better.
 We found them at some stalls just out the front of a shopping centre.
 They were so good we decided that we wanted to go get ten times as much next time!

 So we did, along with a pile of spring rolls.
 Unfortunately, the next lot turned out to be a LOT spicier.
 Our poor, weak, Australian mouths couldn’t handle the hotness.
 We felt as if we were about to breath fire as we rushed for the icy water and milk!
 Dad and I ended up eating most of them as we had a slightly higher spice tolerance then everyone else.
 It was still terribly painful but we had to finish them quickly as we were leaving.